YoukaiDragon/dgl123-project/README.md

 not connected to the main site, 'list-contacts'php' that displays submitted contact forms, and allows entries to be marked as having paid for their event, or hiding entries from display

-Also included is test-contact.php which runs unit testing on contact.php.
-Note that, because I don't know how to include the contact page in the test code while not displaying the html it contains, You will need to scroll below the content of the contact page to see the test results when running test-contact.php
+Also included are test-contact.php and test-list.php which run unit testing on contact.php and list-contacts.php respecively.
+Note that, because I don't know how to include the contact page in the test code while not displaying the html it contains, the test results will display below the content of the tested page.